When do the live sessions take place?

-Since the courses include a mix of ages and grade levels, teachers are able to accommodate a range of abilities in each class.
-Choosing the best fit will allow the student to get the most out of the course by being appropriately challenged without becoming frustrated.
+Since our courses include a mix of ages and grade levels, teachers are able to accommodate a range of abilities in each class.
+Choosing the best fit will allow your student to get the most out of the course by being appropriately challenged without becoming frustrated.
 Student work, including writing assignments and presentations, should show consistent improvement, but the focus of assessment will be on individual growth rather than comparison with other students in the class.

-As you consider the best level, here are some points to consider
+As you determine the best level for your student, here are some points to consider:

-Reading level: Look at a few of the books on the book list and compare them to titles the student has most recently read.
+Reading level: Look at a few of the books on the book list and compare them to titles your student has most recently read.
 Students beginning at Level 1 should be sounding out letters and simple words, but they need not be able to read the books themselves.

-Maturity: The appropriateness of the book’s themes or subject matter (loss, struggle, conflict, etc.) for the child’s age and maturity level may influence the decision as well.
-It is important to remember that although a student may have the reading skills for an upper grade book, it does not necessarily mean that it is the best fit as regards emotional readiness for these same books or that they will be able to glean as much from them than they could if they waited until they were a bit older.
+Maturity: The appropriateness of the book’s themes or subject matter (loss, struggle, conflict, etc.) for the child’s age and maturity level may influence your decision as well.
+It is important to remember that although a student may have the reading skills to engage a more advanced book, he or she may not necessarily be ready for the subject matter.
+Young students who are especially strong readers may not be able to glean as much from higher level books as they would if they approached them a bit later.
 While teachers will not dwell on such topics, here are some examples of topics which may come up at various levels:

 - Level 3: tense emotional scenes involving peril, loss, and death; general references to evil